PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 ## Motivation & Background
 Most of the time a forward engineering approach is used when developing software.
 After the definition of the system specification a software design is created.
 With this software design the source code can be built in a structured way.
 Some legacy projects do not have any kind of specification or design documentation available.
 Reverse engineering is a very interesting approach in this scenario, because it tries to build higher abstraction models of the available source code.
 The code analyzation can be a very time-consuming and exhausting task.
 Single condition statements can make the difference between a performant or slow implementation.
 If the developer is not common with the code it's hard to find the exact location.
 Thats why an automated, easy readable diagram from the code would be a perfect solution for developers.

 It can be used for reverse engineering purposes to retrieve the original design and find all connections between components.
-It eases the feature development and bugfixing process in legacy systems and enables a clean codebase with fast to find refactors or analization of resource demands.
+It eases the feature development and improvement process in legacy systems and enables a clean code-base with fast to find refactoring options or analization of resource demands.

 ### Palladio Component Model (PCM)
-Palladio is a software architecture simulation approach which analyzes your software at the model level for performance bottlenecks, scalability issues, reliability threats, and allows for a subsequent optimization.
+Palladio is a software architecture simulation approach which analyzes a software project at the model level for performance bottlenecks, issues with scalability, reliability threats, and allows for a subsequent optimization.
+The approach needs different artifacts as input to perform the simulation.
+Artifacts can be the specification of the components, the composition of the components or a specification of the behavior of the functions inside the components.
+This behavior specification is known as Service Effect Specification.

-The Palladio Component Model (PCM) is one of the core assets of the Palladio approach.
-It is designed to enable early performance, reliability, maintainability, and cost predictions for software architectures and is aligned with a component-based software development process.
-The PCM is implemented using the Eclipse Modeling Framework (EMF).
-Visit the [Homepage](https://www.palladio-simulator.com) for more information.

 ### Service Effect Specification (SEFF)
-Was ist ein SEFF?
-Was ist ein RDSEFF?
-(Eine Art UML-Aktivitätsdiagramm)
+The Service Effect Specification (SEFF) is a kind of activity diagram to model an abstraction of the component and function behavior.
+It offers several ways to specify the type of the action elements of the diagram.
+For the simulation the actions can be enriched with resource allocation specifications such as CPU or HDD usage.

 ### AST
 Eclipse provides a way to access and manipulate Java source code via the Java Development Tools (JDT) API.
 The API can either be accessed via the Java Model or via the Abstract Syntax Tree (AST).
 For our implementation, we choose to follow the AST path, since it matches the MoDisco / JaMoPP models described [below](#modiscojamopp-version).

 The AST is a detailed tree representation of the Java source code which can be traversed via the [visitor Pattern](#visitor-pattern).
 It consists of a root node (ICompilationUnit) and many different child nodes which are built upon each other.
 The AST has a structure similar to
 ![AST: Structure](doc/ASTStructure.png "AST: Typical AST structure") where each MethodDeclaration describes a function of the root class and each Statement describes a different code snippet.
-The AST can be enriched with additional informations like TypeDeclarations to model the affiliated classes which we choose not to do (see [Limitations & Future Work](#limitations--future-work)).
+The AST can be enriched with additional informations like TypeDeclarations to model the affiliated classes which we choose not to do (see [Limitations & Future Work](#limitations-&-future-work)).

 ### Visitor Pattern
 The visitor pattern is a commonly used behavioral pattern, which provides the possibility to separate an algorithm from an object structure on which it operates.
 It is a perfect match to traverse the AST since it opens the possibility to read and process parts of the object structure without directly modifying it.

 The AST provides an interface where visitors can be accepted and calls their visit function in a recursive cycle.
 To react to the different types of nodes the visit function has to be overloaded ensuring that each type and its children are processed correctly.
 Since it's not always wanted to process each child till the very deep end a return value can be set where true traverses the children and false stops the traversing of the children and returns to the parent.
 This pattern enabled us to build a very lightweight code structure and helped to meet all Objectives.